ryanrhymes/panns/README.md

 ![Downloads](https://pypip.in/d/panns/badge.png "Downloads") . ![License](https://pypip.in/license/gensim/badge.png "License")

+If you do not have patience to read the whole story, here is a [shortcut](http://) which leads you to the example code.

 ## Background

 panns stands for "Python Approximate Nearest Neighbor Search", which is an optimized python library for searching [approximate k-nearest neighbors](http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor) in very high dimensional spaces.
 E.g. one typical use in semantic web is finding the most relevant documents in a big text corpus.
 Currently, panns supports two distance metrics: Euclidean and Angular (consine).
 For angular similarity, the dataset need to be normalized.